 The secretariat of the Nomination and Remuneration Advisory Committee prepares materials related to revisions to remuneration.
 The Representative Director prepares a rough draft of individual remuneration reflecting evaluations of each director's commitment.
 Based on the decision-making policies, the Nomination and Remuneration Advisory Committee evaluates business results and key performance indicators (KPIs) as well as procedures and evaluation results, then makes decisions on the proposed individual remuneration amounts.
 The final decision is made by the board of directors.

-(3) Results of activities of the Nomination and Remuneration Advisory Committee (January 2020 - February 2021)

-The Committee met seven times during the period from January 2020 through February 2021 and deliberated on the following matters:
+(3) Results of activities of the Nomination and Remuneration Advisory Committee (January 2021 - February 2022) The Committee met six times from January 2021 through February 2022 and deliberated on the following matters: